Dallas County · TexasFree property tax analysis

 How to protest your Dallas County appraisal

 The protest process in Dallas County follows Texas state law plus DCAD's own administrative procedures.
-There are five steps that move most homeowners from "my appraisal looks too high" to a confirmed reduction.
+There are five steps that move most homeowners from "I think there's room for savings" to a confirmed reduction.

 1. Read your Notice of Appraised Value